s-glass/reading-notes/401/class07.md

 # 401 class 07 notes

-**Why this matters**: This information matters because it covers variable scope and global and nonlocal keywords
+**Why this matters**: This information matters because it covers variable scope and global and nonlocal keywords.

 ------------------------------------